 The technology industry is an essential economic factor for Europe, representing sales of €1.5 trillion and more than 8% of European economic output.
 Even during the COVID-19 pandemic, the industry’s gross output continued to increase.

-European technology has, for example, become indispensable to the digitization of automotive and mechanical engineering, and has offered sizable support to many other industries.
-This has led to unique digitization priorities: Unlike in the United States or Asia, the tech industry in Europe relies less on large software and online groups, instead fostering symbiotic relationships with traditional industries.
+European technology has, for example, become indispensable to the digitisation of automotive and mechanical engineering, and has offered sizable support to many other industries.
+This has led to unique digitisation priorities: Unlike in the United States or Asia, the tech industry in Europe relies less on large software and online groups, instead fostering symbiotic relationships with traditional industries.

 Deloitte’s research informing this report answered key questions about the European technology industry: Where does it stand today?
 With which other industries/sectors are the economic interdependencies in Europe particularly strong?
 And last, but not least: Will the strong growth continue, and what’s driving it?